Egida/Pitraix/README.md

 - After running OPER for first time, it should automagically generate and embed RSA keys and TOR addresses into lyst executable

+# Help
+- Type "help" in OPER for list of commands

 # Techincal
 - Please read `spec.txt` for more techincal information

+# Future
+- This is a oldi-sh version of Pitraix, more advanced options will be added soon as I work on ironing out bugs
+- Next release will be more bug-fixes, new instructions and modules support

 # Terms